ccmdesign/apolitical-report/source/pages/introduction.md

 As an institution that attaches great value to citizen’s involvement in government decision making, the World Bank has an obligation to pay attention to all the factors that influence the operation of citizen engagement.
 Modern digital technology is only one of these factors.
 However, it warrants particular attention because of the sheer amount of claims that have been circulating about the connection between the internet and the health of key governance systems upon which nations are founded.

-### Purpose of this paper
+### Purpose of this study

 The recent rapid evolution of digital technologies has been changing behaviors and expectations in countries around the world.
-These shifts make it the right time to pose the key question this paper explores:
+These shifts make it the right time to pose the key question this study explores:

 > Will digital technologies, both those that are already widespread and those that are still emerging, have substantial impacts on the way citizens engage and the ways through which power is sought, used, or contested?